 If you’re not sure what kind of thermostat you’d like to have for your home, check out our thermostat buying guide: Choosing the Right Thermostat.

 Smart thermostats are a clear front runner since they can be controlled and programmed from your smartphone, tablet or computer.
 Many are often able to be integrated with your home’s existing smart hub and give a more precise temperature, saving on your home’s heating and cooling bills.
+Smart thermostats are an excellent choice to help regulate your energy use, but you may not be comfortable with electrical DIY projects.
+That's not a problem when you reach out to us.
+We've got experts in thermostat replacement who can install your new thermostat in a snap — and it'll be covered by a 1-year labor warranty.

 Wi-Fi thermostats (also known as wireless thermostats) are similar to smart thermostats in that they can easily be controlled from a smartphone, tablet or computer.
 They are also very precise with temperature for energy savings, but the main difference is that they often do not connect to a smart hub or other smart devices.
 Tip: All smart thermostats are Wi-Fi enabled, but not all Wi-Fi thermostats are smart.